ajaxxxxxxxx/ajaxxxxxxxx.github.io/_02InstallGuide/6-Final-Configurations.md

 Congratulations!
 Your game should be up and running smoothly.
 You can continue to the option seventh step if you would like NVHR!

 - If you are having any issues, please read the FAQ and re-read the guide before coming to the Discord for help.
 We have a help channel set up for questions and problems.
 Please also check the sidebar for Gameplay Guides and more information.

+- If you would like to free up some space, you may also delete the contents of the downloads folder.
+The con of doing this is that updates will take longer as it will need to install everything again when you do update